 - Explaining applicable regulations in simple terms

-- Filing and tracking SEBI complaints status
+- Filing and tracking SEBI complaint status

 - Guiding investors through escalation and arbitration if needed